napari/docs/docs/naps/6-contributable-menus.md

 ### What do Menu Contributions do?

-`MenuItem` contributions can be thought of as auxiliary contributions that provide a dispatch mechanism for binding an existing contribution to a menu item and executing it.
-Currently these would strictly be `widget` contributions as the other contribution types (reader, writer, sample data) have defined menu locations.
-However, this mechanism can easily be extended to other commands, which can take as input `napari` objects like specific layers, or the `Viewer`, and produce output the `Viewer` uses - currently this would be new layers.
+`MenuItem` contributions can be thought of as auxiliary contributions that allow you to place an existing contribution into one of napari's menus.

+Currently only `widget` contributions and pure commands could be placed in menus, as the other contribution types (reader, writer, sample data) already have defined locations and dispatch mechanisms.

+When `widget` contributions are placed in a menu, clicking on that menu item will simply open the associated `widget`.
+However, pure commands can take as input `napari` objects like specific layers, or the `Viewer`, and produce output the `Viewer` uses - currently this would be new layers.
+For example, you could have a command that creates a new layer with specific features, or one that edits the rendering properties of an existing layer.

-Moving forward, new contribution types could be defined that allow plugin developers to run context aware commands that interact with different `Viewer` components without the need for a `widget`.
+Moving forward, new contribution types could be defined that allow plugin developers to run context aware commands that interact with different `Viewer` components without the need for a `widget`, and with more specific effects than current pure commands.

 For example, `LayerEditor` contributions could take the currently active/selected `Layers` and edit the underlying data, while `LayerGenerator`